adambiltcliffe/codex/readme.md

 Add suggestions for starting game (properly)
 Add suggestions for targetMode.modal and targetMode.codex
 Add suggestions for building fixtures
-Move abilities/ out of cardinfo/ to untangle some imports Store 'patrolSlot' in entity.current to simplify attack logic Use a schema validation library to simplify action checking
+Auto-resolve targetMode.multiple when there's only one valid combination Move abilities/ out of cardinfo/ to untangle some imports Store 'patrolSlot' in entity.current to simplify attack logic Use a schema validation library to simplify action checking